cowoodard/Interview_Challenges/README.md

 2. q2.cpp is a simple display of using file i/o and use of some STL functions.

-3. q3.cpp finds the longest commong substring and is a simple display of algorithm usage.
+3. q3.cpp finds the longest common substring and is a simple display of algorithm usage.